-What’s inside this article: Tons of positive affirmations for kids, the benefits of using them, and ideas for when and how to use them in daily activities, and a printable worksheet to help children choose their own positive affirmations.
+What’s inside this article: A huge list of positive affirmations for kids, the benefits of using them, and ideas for when and how to use them in daily activities, and a printable worksheet to help children choose their own positive affirmations.

 Disclaimer: This post contains affiliate links.

-Positive affirmations for kids can be an effective self-regulation strategy to help them persevere through troubling situations.
+Positive affirmations for kids can be an effective self-regulation strategy to help them persevere through troubling or stressful situations.

-They also boost self-esteem and help your child develop a positive mental attitude which can ultimately affect their overall perspective on life.
+Research shows that positive affirmations also boost self-esteem and help your child develop a positive mental attitude, helping them develop a growth mindset and a positive outlook on life.

 What Are Positive Affirmations?

-Positive affirmations are specific phrases that you repeat to yourself to provide yourself with encouragement or motivation.
+Positive affirmations are specific, simple statements that you repeat to yourself (often) to provide yourself with encouragement or motivation.

 How do they work?